alndvz/gh-assignment/readme.md

 By adding a `:wait? true` argument to the `db.core/write-many` call, the request will only return once the transaction has been indexed.
 This removes the need for providing for inconsistent state, but slows down the API.
+Failed match operations will still need to be catered for.

 Lastly, my id generator code leaves a lot to be desired.
 I think an application crash could cause duplicated ids to be generated.
 The most recent IDs are persisted